About

 me

-My path from electrical engineering to product management wasn't a pivot — it was an evolution.
+My path from electrical engineering to product management wasn't a pivot.
+It was an evolution.
 Engineering trained me to think in systems: identify inputs, model behaviors, debug failures.
 Product management just means applying those same mental models to human systems instead of electrical ones.

 What I believe in